-It is likely that during the life of the Strategy, transition to a new resource management system will occur with a Regional Spatial Strategy and single Natural and Built Environment Plan for the region.
+It is likely that during the life of the Strategy, transition to a new or changed resource management system will occur.

-The new resource management system presents an opportunity to improve the way development is regulated and controlled, providing greater certainty and achieving improved outcomes.
-This may also lead to organisational changes to support delivery of the new outcomesbased system.
+Any new resource management system presents an opportunity to improve the way development is regulated and controlled, providing greater certainty and achieving improved outcomes.
+This may also lead to organisational changes to support delivery.